Translate

 AE.9-029/23-18 and AE.9-018/23-26 SF-5Bs EdA from ALA 23 at Badajoz/Talavera la Real.

-As they arrived overhead for the break, you could hear the excitement from the photographers in seeing these rarely seen jets outside of Spain.
+As they arrived overhead for the break, the photographers were excited to see these rarely-seen jets outside their Spanish home.

 AE.9-029/23-18 SF-5B EdA lands on Beauvechains runway 22R.